binkley/kotlin-dice/README.md

 Multiple modes of operation:

-- Support-type flags, such as `--help` should have colorized output
+- Support-type flags, such as `--help` have colorized output
-- Testing -- test main and the modes when possible without hosing streams
+- Testing -- tests include `main()` as well as supporting code
-- REPL -- full colorizing and keyboard controls (_eg_, `Ctrl-a`, _et al_)
+- REPL -- typical keyboard operations (_eg_, `Ctrl-a`, _et al_)
-- Rolls on the command line -- no colorizing, just print to STDOUT
+- Rolls on the command line
-- Rolls from STDIN (ie, pipe, etc) -- no colorizing, just print to STDOUT
+- Rolls from STDIN (ie, pipe, etc)

-In these, distinguish STDOUT from STDERR.
-Think of scripting use cases.
+- Use of color and formatting unless requested not to do so
+- Simple output (the default) or verbose output as dice roll

+Remember to distinguish STDOUT and STDERR, helpful when using `./roll` in scripts.

 ## TODO

-* Error messages for bad input are **cryptic**
 * Support divisors of rolls, ie, a syntax for `2d6/2`
 * Support `floor`, `ceil`, etc., to round rolls down/up
 * Reroll should support options other than low rolls